Detailed information and a FAQ on Berkeley Lab’s response to COVID-19 can be found here: covid.lbl.gov.

 - Are users allowed on site to collect belongings or drop off materials?

 Please note that during our current restart pilot Berkeley Lab is closely monitoring the number of individuals who are accessing its sites based on badge checks at entry points.
 Even if you only plan to be on site for a short period of time, this access will be counted against the total number of permitted accesses for that day and so it may prevent someone else from working in their lab for an entire shift.
 For this reason, we would advise you to arrange to access the Lab for short, non-research visits on weekend days, or on weekdays after 8:00 pm.
+Please work with your assigned scientist to coordinate these kinds of visits.

 - What is the timeline for increased user access to the Molecular Foundry?